ed223bd/L2/README.md

 This is a module that was created as part of the 1dv610 course at Linnaeus University.
 As it is a student project, it will not be regularly maintained.

-The Diagram Maker can generate SVG-elements in the form of diagrams, based on data objects from the user.
+The Diagram Maker can script diagrams to SVG-elements, based on data objects from the user.
 This module is suitable for smaller diagrams.

 ## Features